Mayoi Neko Overrun!: Main

 One of the main heroines of the story, she is the childhood friend of Takumi, and has been with him ever since they were both in the orphanage.
-She is beautiful but has a habit of meaning entirely the opposite of what she usually says, a fact only Takumi seems to be aware of.
+She is beautiful but has a habit of meaning entirely the opposite of what she usually thinks; a fact only Takumi seems to be aware of.
 It was revealed that Takumi was the unwitting inspiration for this habit.
 She works at the Stray Cats as a part-time job just so she could be with Takumi even after he was adopted by Otome.

-When she's angry, she tends to shout "Die twice!" (or occasionally, "Die ten thousand times!") to the poor soul who incurred her wrath.
-In addition, Takumi (and occasionally Ieyasu) is the unfortunate recipient of much of her violent outbursts, ironically it being him who taught her that.
+When she's angry, she tends to shout "Die twice!" (or occasionally, "Die ten thousand times!") to any poor soul who incurred her wrath.
+In addition, Takumi (and occasionally Ieyasu) is the unfortunate recipient of much of her violent outbursts; ironically it being him who taught her that.
 She also beats up Takumi when the two of them end up in close proximity with each other by accident, out of embarrassment.
 As such, her behavior resembles a typical tsundere.

 She has a crush on Takumi, and is frequently teased about it by her good friend, Kanae.
 She developed feelings for Takumi because he used to protect her from being bullied from when they were still at the orphanage together, and his kind nature.
 However, she dislikes his obliviousness towards her feelings, and once questioned to herself what did the other girls like about him.
 She confesses to Takumi in a panic, and leaves Takumi somewhat hanging on the credibility of what she had said, stating both love and hate towards him.
 Fumino's parents died in an accident, leaving her orphaned.
 She is also shown to be extremely jealous when Takumi gets along well with other girls, and if they try to get Takumi to go along with their plans, she will come up with a lie on the spot to prevent them from monopolizing him.

 She is easily embarrassed, and can get worked up if someone even suggests that she cares for them.
 To hide this, she normally comes up with unrealistic lies to hide her concern for anyone (or her feelings for Takumi).
 She also has a strong, decisive character which normally tends to show up in tense situations.
 She has few friends due to her brash, abrasive character, and at the beginning of the story, her only friends were Takumi and Kanae, although gradually, she makes more friends with the likes of Nozomi and Chise becoming an important part of her life.